dat-labs/dat-api-sdk/docs/ConnectionsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **update_connection_connections_connection_id_put**
-> ConnectionResponse update_connection_connections_connection_id_put(connection_id, connection_put_request)
+> object update_connection_connections_connection_id_put(connection_id, workspace_id, connection_put_request)

 Update Connection

-Updates an existing connection.
-Args:     connection_id: The ID of the connection to update.     payload: The request payload containing the updated connection details.
+Updates an existing connection within a specific workspace.
+Args:     connection_id (str): The ID of the connection to update.     payload (ConnectionPutRequest): The request payload containing the updated connection details.     db (Session): The database session.     workspace_id (str): The ID of the workspace to which the connection belongs.
 Returns:     The updated connection.
 Raises:     HTTPException: If the connection is not found or an error occurs.

 ### Example